A visa is a permit to travel to and stay in a country for a maximum of 90 days. Indonesian citizens need an entry visa.

 You are not required to translate documents that are issued by an Indonesian Authority such as family card (kartu keluarga), marriage book (buku nikah) or and birth certificate (akte kelahiran), but you have to translate others documents such as custody decision by court (hak pengasuhan anak) and consent letter for minors.

-If it is your first time travelling to the Schengen area, you must visit VFS Global to submit your application, take biometric and fingerprints.
+If it is your first time travelling to the Schengen area, you must visit VFS Global Bali to submit your application if you live in Bali or surroundings, take biometric and fingerprints.

 If you have a Schengen visa that was issued within 3 years from your date of departure, VFS Global will re-use your biometric for the new application.
 For further information, you can contact VFS Global.